 Quebec's political and socio-historical context is different from the Canadian context.
-The James Bay and Northern Quebec Agreement (JBNQA) in 1975 and the Northeastern Quebec Agreement in 1978 represent so-called "modern" treaties concluded between the Crown and First Nations4 that are applicable in what is now called Quebec, for example the 1760 Huron-British Treaty and the Treaty of Oswegatchie.4
+Apart from signing the James Bay and Northern Quebec Agreement (JBNQA) in 1975 and the Northeastern Quebec Agreement in 1978, the provincial government has not signed any treaties with First Nations.

-The consequences of colonization and settlement5 took hold quickly after the arrival of the Europeans, but other genocidal policies sometimes occur in distinct time periods within the history of Quebec, even if they represent many of the same consequences for Indigenous communities in the rest of Canada.
+The consequences of colonization and settlement took hold quickly after the arrival of the Europeans, but other genocidal policies sometimes occur in distinct time periods within the history of Quebec, even if they represent many of the same consequences for Indigenous communities in the rest of Canada.
 One example is the "Indian" residential schools.
 The first school opened in 1931 in Fort George, 7 and so at least two generations of First Nations in Quebec who spent significant parts of their lives in Indian residential schools are living together to this day.